-past 25 years, the proportion of Canadians who smoke cigarettes regularly has declined steadily: a public health success story!|
+|Over the past 45 years, the proportion of Canadians who smoke cigarettes regularly has declined steadily: a public health success story!|

-|The Canadian Tobacco Use Monitoring Survey (CTUMS) provides the following figures for 2009:|
+|The Canadian Tobacco Use Monitoring Survey (CTUMS) provides figures for 2009:|

-– 4,851,274 current smokers (17.5%)
+– 4,851,274 were current smokers (17.5%)

-- a further 7,414,912 were former smokers who had quit.
+– 7,414,912 were former smokers who had quit.

-These figures for current smokers compare to the 2002 figure of about 5.4 million people, or 21% of the population aged 15 and over.
+|In 2002 the figure was 5.4 million current smokers, or 21% of the population aged 15 and over.